Bawls: History

 Buppert graduated from Cornell in 1995 with a degree in finance.
 In 1996, he took out a loan for $200,000 to launch Hobarama in Miami Beach, Florida.
-That November in South Beach, he launched his first product: Bawls Guarana, a soft drink with three times the caffeine of Coca-Cola Classic.
+In South Beach on November 14, 1996, he launched his first product: Bawls Guarana, a soft drink with three times the caffeine of Coca-Cola Classic.
 Bawls capitalized upon trends of the mid-1990s by being highly caffeinated, derived from natural ingredients, and having a gimmicky premise.
 By 1998, Bawls was not only popular in the nightclubs of New York City, South Florida, and Southern California, but was spreading to grocery stores in the US and Europe.
 In its first year, Bawls brought in revenue of $400,000.
-By 2000, Bawls was distributed by Arizona Distribution, and two years later, Hobarama moved into new Miami Beach offices at 311 Lincoln Road.
+In 2002, Hobarama moved into new Miami Beach offices at 311 Lincoln Road.

 By November 2009, Hobarama was struggling, and creditors like Fifth Third Bank forced out chief executive officer (CEO) and founder, Buppert.
 A restructuring plan was put into place, and the company was entertaining any buyout offers.
 On stable footing by 2012, the company bought out competitors Crunk Energy Drink and Strut & Rut.
 Jon Gunnerson was the company's CEO in 2014, which had since moved its offices to Twinsburg, Ohio.

 The marketing and higher caffeine content of Monster Energy delivered the first damage to Bawls' market share in 2002 by being more-widely appealing.
 The company later lost even its gamer niche to brands including Mtn Dew Game Fuel, Rockstar, and G Fuel—a brand with over 111 times more social-media followers.
 In 2022, the drink was being produced by Solvi Acquisition, and Bon Appétit reported on both Buppert's prediction that Bawls was in its twilight, and that the drink was "nearly impossible to find in stores".

 Production

 Composition

+Buppert and an Indianapolis flavor lab engineered the flavor of Bawls in a single day.
 The Baltimore Sun described Bawls' taste as citrus-flavored cream soda, and the soft drink gets its caffeine from the Amazonian guarana berry.